Enmax: The Regulated Rate Option (RRO)

-Current and historical rates are available on enmax.com.

 Bonnybrook Energy Centre

 The Bonnybrook Energy Centre is a planned natural gas-fired cogeneration facility that will be built in Calgary's southeast industrial zone.
 Once built, Bonnybrook will generate 165 MW of electricity, which is approximately half of downtown Calgary's energy requirements.
 This facility will reduce the amount of fresh water used by reusing industrial wastewater from the nearby Canada malting site and will play an integral role in heating office buildings in downtown Calgary.
 Bonnybrook will emit less than half of the carbon dioxide associated with conventional coal-fired facilities and will enhance the reliability of the region's power supply.

-The project was delayed in 2015 appears to have been cancelled.
+The project was delayed in 2015 and later appears to have been cancelled.

 Generate Choice

 In 2011, Enmax Energy launched its Generate Choice, a program which offers Albertans home-based renewable energy choices such as solar power and wind generation.
 Response to the program has been poor: by August 2011, only 3,100 people even expressed interest in having a solar photo-voltaic (PV) system installed, and of those, only 172 agreed to have one installed.

 This program is no longer available.